 With social media, you are spoilt for options of book promotions.
+Social media platforms like Facebook, LinkedIn, Twitter, and Goodreads can be used effectively to promote your book and author brand.
 There are several ways to promote your book on social media.
 Here are a few pointers.

 - Choose social media platforms wisely and make use of the hashtags.
 Don’t crowd your hashtags as some of the recent social media engines do not favour such posts or accounts.
 Keep the hashtags minimal and relevant and rely on your content to increase the exposure.